 By 2030, provide legal identity for all, including birth registration

 |16.9.1||Proportion of children under 5 years of age whose births have been registered with a civil authority, by age|

-Worldwide, 3 of 4 children under 5 have had their births registered.
-While many regions have achieved universal, or near universal, registration coverage in many regions has low registration levels.
-In Oceania and Sub-Saharan Africa only 27% and 45% of children under 5 have had their birth registered.
+75% of children under 5 worldwide have had their births registered, according to the lastest data from 2021.
+While many regions have achieved universal (or near universal) registration coverage, low registration levels persist in other regions.
+In Oceania and Sub-Saharan Africa, only 27% and 45% of children under 5 have had their birth registered.